Loc000Nguyen000/THM_WriteUp/Medium/Breakme/Breakme (Medium).md

 ```
 ---> We've found the password and use it to login again /wp-admin.

-+ We look around main page wordpress but no more feartures we can use because we are in role normal user not role Administrator.
++ We look around main page wordpress but limited feartures we can use because we are in role normal user not role Administrator.

 ![alt text](image-2.png)